-The Structural Design and Testing Laboratory is used for the design/optimization, construction, instrumentation, and testing of small-scale structural models to compare theoretical and observed behavior.
+The laboratory is used for the design/optimization, construction, instrumentation, and testing of small-scale structural models to compare theoretical and observed behavior.
 Projects provide integrated design/laboratory experience involving synthesis of structural systems and procedures for measuring and analyzing response under load.